RyanQuey/janus-graph-tutorial/README.md

 # Setup Janus Graph
 ## DANGER DANGER
 This will create files and potentially overwrite files on your box.
 Run with caution.
-Particularly if you have an existing janus-graph-0.5.2 installation and it's at ~/lib/janusgraph-0.5.2
+I think only is a problem if you have an existing janus-graph-0.5.2 installation and it's at ~/lib/janusgraph-0.5.2 .
+See ./scripts/startup/setup-janus.sh for what we do.

 ```
 ./scripts/startup/setup-janus.sh